 Commenter Comment Responses USFWS-1 Based on the approved study plan, only objectives 2 and 3 have been completed to date.
 Study objective 1 requires results from Study 3.3.3 (Evaluate Downstream Passage of Juvenile American Shad) and 3.3.5 (Evaluate Downstream Passage of American Eel) and those study reports have yet to be issued.
 Objective 4 calls for evaluating measures to minimize aquatic organism population impacts of the canal drawdown.
-The March 31, 2015 study report identified two potential measures to enhance aquatic organism survival: (1) conducting the rate of canal drawdown similar to how it occurred in 2014 to allow time for fish to egress the canal and for mussels and sea lamprey ammocoetes to burrow into sediment; and (2) placing cones in areas where heavy machine ly travels and directing equipment operators to stay within these established boundaries to minimize the impacts to aquatic organisms due to vehicular traffic.
+The March 31, 2015 study report identified two potential measures to enhance aquatic organism survival: (1) conducting the rate of canal drawdown similar to how it occurred in 2014 to allow time for fish to egress the canal and for mussels and sea lamprey ammocoetes to burrow into sediment; and (2) placing cones in areas where heavy machinely travels and directing equipment operators to stay within these established boundaries to minimize the impacts to aquatic organisms due to vehicular traffic.
 However, these measures do not address the impacts of dewatering more than 90 percent of the canal or stranding in isolated pools.
-FL plans to address this evaluation as part of Stud Shad) and 3.3.5 (Evaluate Downstream Passage analysis of study results from several different sp analyzed in Study Report 3.3.7 Entrainment Study Given the above, the Service requests that FERC direct FL to provide another addendum that addresses study objective 1 and initiate consultation with the agencies on potential minimization or mitigation measures to address impacts of the drawdown to aquatic organisms.
+FL plans to address this evaluation as part of Study Report 3.3.3 (Evaluate Downstream Passage of Juvenile American Shad) and 3.3.5 (Evaluate Downstream Passage of American Eel).
+These two reports will include a comprehensive analysis of study results from several different species specific studies.
+Results related to entrainment will also be analyzed in Study Report 3.3.7 Entrainment Study.
+Given the above, the Service requests that FERC direct FL to provide another addendum that addresses study objective 1 and initiate consultation with the agencies on potential minimization or mitigation measures to address impacts of the drawdown to aquatic organisms.
 For example, report data indicate that hydraulically connected pools had improved fish survival (sampling mortality section); therefore, FL could assess measures to enhance fish survival by increasing pool connectedness.
 Other means to reduce the impacts of the drawdowns need to be considered, given the large number of impacted organisms resultant from existing drawdown practices.
-Once the study results from Studies 3.3.3 (Evalua (Evaluate Downstream Passage of American Ed the stakeholders, if needed.
+Once the study results from Studies 3.3.3 (Evaluate Downstream Passage of Juvenile American Shad) and 3.3.5 (Evaluate Downstream Passage of American Eel) are complete, FL will discuss potential mitigation alternatives with the stakeholders, if needed.